 G6.
 REPORTING A CAUSE FOR MODIFICATION

-A Permittee who knows or has reason to believe that any activity has occurred or will occur which would constitute cause for modification or revocation under Condition G5 above, or 40 CFR 122.62 shall report such plans, or such information, to Ecology so that a decision can be made on whether action to modify coverage or revoke coverage under this permit will be required.
+A Permittee who knows or has reason to believe (including through the receipt of information from the public) that any activity has occurred or will occur which would constitute cause for modification or revocation under Condition G5 above, or 40 CFR 122.62 shall report such plans, or such information, to Ecology so that a decision can be made on whether action to modify coverage or revoke coverage under this permit will be required.
 Ecology may then require submission of a new application for coverage under this, or another general permit, or an application for an individual permit.
 Submission of a new application does not relieve the Permittee of the duty to comply with all the terms and conditions of the existing permit until the new application for coverage has been approved and corresponding permit has been issued.

 G7.
 TOXIC POLLUTANTS